frontdevguy/cbh-take-home-project-/Refactoring.md

 ## Your Explanation Here

-I made the choices to have the code as refectored as such because it makes the code easier to be read from top to bottom and removes the need of having a nested if/esle block statements.
+I made the choices to have the code as refectored as such because there were too many nested if/else blocks.
+The refactored code is much more easier to read syntactically because of the introduction of optional chaining which helped to remove the nested if/esle block statements.
+It's also easier to read because each block statements now does only one operation as opposed to doing many in on if block statement